Jahdae Walker: Professional career

 After not being selected in the 2025 NFL draft, Walker signed with the Chicago Bears as an undrafted free agent.
-During his 2025 NFL preseason debut, he recorded three receptions for 41 yards and a touchdown in a 24-24 tie against Miami.
+During his 2025 NFL preseason debut, he recorded three receptions for 41 yards and a touchdown in a 24–24 tie against the Miami Dolphins.
 In the 2025 NFL preseason finale, Walker caught three passes including the game-winning touchdown versus the Kansas City Chiefs.
-After a strong 2025 preseason, Walker ended as one of the teams top UDFA's, as he competed for a 53-man roster spot.
+He was the only rookie undrafted free agent to earn a spot on the Bears 53-man roster.
+In Week 16, Walker scored his first NFL touchdown to tie the game against the Green Bay Packers, setting the stage for the Bears' overtime victory.